-The Certificate in Maternal and Child Health provides the knowledge and skills that will prepare students to contribute to community programs, research, and other interventions aimed at improving the health and well-being of vulnerable and underserved women, children, and families.
-Students will gain knowledge about the basis of interventions and skills in assessment and methods for program planning.
-All the relevant courses are in GCHB.
-The MCH certificate courses prepare students for leadership roles in managing programs that serve women, infants, children, adolescents, and their families, and pairs well with other public health degrees.
+The Certificate in Maternal and Child Health 9(MCH) provides the knowledge and skills that will prepare students to contribute to community programs, research, and other interventions aimed at improving the health and well-being of vulnerable and underserved women, children, and families.
+Students will gain knowledge about emerging issues in MCH, MCH policy and governmental services, evidence-based programming and the MCH population from a life course perspective.
+All of the relevant courses are in GCHB.
+The MCH certificate courses pair well with other public health degree courses.

-This graduate certificate serves as a second area of student for SPHTM student enrolled in the MPH, MSPH or MPHTM degrees.
+This graduate certificate serves as a secondary area of study for SPHTM students enrolled in the MPH, MSPH or MPHTM degrees.

 Offered by: Department of Global Community Health and Behavioral Sciences